LeoHsuProgrammingLab/LeoHsuProgrammingLab/README.md

 <p> Howdy!
 I’m Leo Hsu, a Master of Computer Science student at Texas A&M University, starting in 2024 Fall. <br/>

 - I finished my Bachelor's degree and Master's degree at National Taiwan University, with a major in Forestry and Environmental Resource Conservation (FERC).
-- My Master's thesis developed an Android Application to replace traditional forest sampling instruments like Relaskop.
+- My Master's thesis developed an Android Application to replace traditional forest sampling instruments like Relaskop, advised by Prof. Tzeng Yih Lam.
-- With a strong passion for deep learning, I became a graduate research assistant in the Department of Computer Science and Information Engineering at National Taiwan University, where I focused on computer vision (object detection) and large-language models (Retrieval Augmented Generation).
+- With a strong passion for deep learning, I became a graduate research assistant in the Department of Computer Science and Information Engineering at National Taiwan University, where I focused on computer vision (object detection and tracking) and large-language models (Retrieval Augmented Generation), advised by Prof. Cheng-Fu Chou.
 - Let's go Aggies!

 <h2> Tech Stack </h2>